Deborah-Digges/SDC-ND-term-1/P3-Behaviour-Cloning/README.md

 The car will just sit there until your Python server connects to it and provides it steering angles.
 Here’s how you start your Python server:

 1. Install Python Dependencies with Anaconda (conda install …)
     - numpy
-    - flask-socketio
+    - flask-socketio: `conda install -c conda-forge flask-socketio`
-    - eventlet
+    - eventlet: `conda install -c conda-forge eventlet`
     - pillow
     - h5py